dcnieho/GlassesViewer/README.md

 To run GlassesViewer, after downloading this repository, open the file `glassesViewer.m` in MATLAB and run it.
 When running the viewer GUI, `glassesViewer.m`, a file picker will appear.
-As shown in the [manual](/manual.md), select either a folder containing one or multiple projects, or a specific recording's folder to view.
-If "projects" is the project folder on the SD card, either select this folder "projects" in the file picker, or a specific recording in a project.
-An example of a specific recording is:
+As shown in the [manual](/manual.md), for the Glasses 2 select either a folder containing one or multiple projects, or a specific recording's folder to view.
+If "projects" is the project folder on the SD card, either select this folder "projects" in the file picker, or the folder of a specific project, or a specific recording in a project.
+An example of a specific Glasses 2 project is `projects/rkamrkb` and an example of a specific Glasses 2 recording is
 `projects/rkamrkb/recordings/zi4xmt2`.
+For the Glasses 3 select either a folder containing multiple Glasses 3 recordings (such as the root of its SD card), or the folder of a specific recording.
+An example of a specific Glasses 3 recording is `/20220310T130724Z`.

-If you just wish to parse the Tobii glasses data into a MATLAB readable file, you can directly call `./function_library/TobiiG2DataReader/readG2DataFiles.m` with the same specific recording as above as the input argument.
+If you just wish to parse the Tobii Glasses 2 data into a MATLAB readable file, you can directly call `./function_library/TobiiG2DataReader/readG2DataFiles.m` with the same specific recording as above as the input argument.
+For the Tobii Glasses 3, you can directly call `./function_library/TobiiG2DataReader/readG3DataFiles.m`

 An overview of the viewer GUI's functionality is provided in the [manual](/manual.md).